Shane32/GraphQL.AspNetCore3/migration.md

 have default implementations in the base class.
 Additional arguments were added to the constructor to accomodate this change.

+Rename `AuthorizationVisitorBase.SkipField` to `SkipNode` and add support for skipping fragment spreads or inline fragments via @skip and @include directives.

+Added `AuthorizationVisitorBase.GetRecursivelyReferencedFragments` which will skip fragment definitions not referenced due to a @skip or @include directive.

 ## 3.0.0

 Supports building user contexts after authentication has occurred for WebSocket